raissa-k/myPetPal/README.md

 - Increase accessibility by adjusting color contrast, ensuring that all buttons have names & titles, etc.
 - Enable marking tasks complete from All Tasks page
 - Fix current date view - should not show an option to 'Go to current date'
+- Reproduce and fix an error where an edited pet is duplicated
+- Clean and minimize css and js files
+- Add template partials

 ## Lessons Learned